FOURTH

 The spirit state in each embodiment is included in the whole plan.
 Your

 spirit life, or spirit world, is not disturbed by these teachings.
-It is
+It

 only provided with a diviner sense and recognition: is included in the

 larger sphere of being.
-A knowledge which is far greater, and is encompassed
+A knowledge which is far greater, and is

-and surrounded by as much larger life than before, as the sun's light is
+and surrounded by as much larger life than before, as the sun's light

 brighter and more potent than that of the moon.

-Spiritualism without these lessons is as the moon
+Spiritualism without these lessons is

 revolving around the earth.
-In the moonlight of existence, limited by certain
+In the moonlight of existence, limited by

 spiritual states, you may glow and shine after the state of earth, but